PascualHache/PascualHache/README.md

-### Hello World 👋 It's [Hache!], 👋 Hi!
-Passionate about coding with a focus on JavaScript(React) and Web Performance.
+### Hello World 👋 It's Hache!

+I'm passionate about coding with a focus on JavaScript(React) and Web Performance.
 Skilled in team management and collaboration.
 Committed to delivering excellence and making a positive impact through technology.
 Let's connect and innovate together!

 <br/>